MezerLab/mrGrad/README.md

 # mrGrad: Gradient Analysis Toolbox for Deep Brain MRI

-This repository accompanies two research papers that utilize spatial profiles (gradients) to map subcortical brain structures using MRI data.
+This toolbox accompanies two research papers that utilize spatial profiles (gradients) to map subcortical brain structures using MRI data.

 ## Paper 1
-**Mapping Microstructural Gradients of the Human Striatum in Normal Aging and Parkinson’s Disease**

-*Drori, Berman, and Mezer.
+**Mapping Microstructural Gradients of the Human Striatum in Normal Aging and Parkinson’s Disease** *Drori, Berman, and Mezer.
 Science Advances, 2022*

 This code automatically computes the principal axes of the striatum (caudate and putamen) and possibly other subcortical structures (e.g., substantia nigra) in MRI images.
 It uses **singular value decomposition (SVD)** on ROI voxel coordinates at the individual subject level.